What is Scientific Method?

-The Scientific method is a process with the help of which scientists try to investigate, verify or construct an accurate and reliable version of any natural phenomena.
-They are done by creating an objective framework for the purpose of scientific enquiry and analyzing the results scientifically to come to a conclusion which either supports or contradicts the observation made at the beginning.
+The Scientific method is a process with the help of which scientists try to investigate, verify, or construct an accurate and reliable version of any natural phenomena.
+They are done by creating an objective framework for the purpose of scientific inquiry and analysing the results scientifically to come to a conclusion that either supports or contradicts the observation made at the beginning.

-The aim of all scientific methods is same, that is, to analyze the observation made at the beginning but there are various steps adopted as per the requirement of any given observation.
-However, there is a generally accepted sequence of steps of scientific methods.
+The aim of all scientific methods is the same, that is, to analyse the observation made at the beginning.
+Still, various steps are adopted per the requirement of any given observation.
+However, there is a generally accepted sequence of steps in scientific methods.

 - Observation and formulation of a question: This is the first step of a scientific method.
-In order to start one, an observation has to be made into any observable aspect or phenomena of the universe and a question needs to be asked pertaining to that aspect.
+To start one, an observation has to be made into any observable aspect or phenomena of the universe, and a question needs to be asked about that aspect.
 For example, you can ask, “Why is the sky black at night? or “Why is air invisible?”

-- Data Collection and Hypothesis: The next step involved in scientific method is to collect all related data and formulate a hypothesis based on the observation.
-The hypothesis could be the cause of the phenomena, its effect or its relation to any other phenomena.
+- Data Collection and Hypothesis: The next step involved in the scientific method is to collect all related data and formulate a hypothesis based on the observation.
+The hypothesis could be the cause of the phenomena, its effect, or its relation to any other phenomena.